-This section describes several methods and types of data collected to verify and authenticate an individual during remote enrollment and transaction processes.
-Verifying identity and providing strong authentication are key steps to preventing the occurrence of fraud at the very beginning of the customer account relationship.
-Stakeholders need to have a good understanding of the different approaches and tools available to be able to apply the appropriate methods depending on the payment method, customer information, transaction type and risk level.
+This section describes several methods to authenticate an individual during remote enrollment and transaction processes, as well as types of data collected to verify the identity.
+Stakeholders need to have a good understanding of available authentication approaches and tools, including which are most effective depending on the payment type, customer information, transaction type and risk level.

-Identity proofing verifies an individual's connection to his or her real-world identity to assure the individual is who he or she claims to be.
+Multiple authentication methods exist to confirm that the identity of an individual accessing and interacting with an account is the same individual whose identity was verified at enrollment.

-Identity (ID) proofing occurs when an individual opens a bank or credit card account, signs up for a new banking service or adds a biometric method to the account for future authentication.
-This process verifies the individual's connection to his or her real-world identity to assure the individual is who he or she claims to be.
-Once a customer has a proven identity, the veracity of information provided to confirm the user ID is accepted.10 The National Institute of Standards and Technology's (NIST) Special Publication 800-63-3,11 Digital Identity Guidelines calls for collecting and assessing multiple pieces of user-asserted evidence to make an identity-proofing decision and address ongoing PII compromises.
+Prior to authentication, identity (ID) proofing verifies an individual's connection to his or her real-world identity to assure the individual is who he or she claims to be.10 Identity proofing occurs when an individual opens a bank or credit card account, signs up for a new banking service or adds a biometric method to the account for future authentication.
+Once a customer has a proven identity, the veracity of information provided to confirm the user ID is accepted.11 Verifying identity and providing strong authentication are key steps to preventing the occurrence of fraud from the very beginning of the customer account relationship.